confetti-framework/docs/errors.md

         }
     }

-#### Ignoring Exceptions By Type
+#### Ignoring Errors By Type

-The `$dontReport` property of the exception handler contains an array of exception types that will not be logged.
-For example, exceptions resulting from 404 errors, as well as several other types of errors, are not written to your log files.
-You may add other exception types to this array as needed:
+The `$dontReport` property of the error handler contains a slice of errors types that will not be logged.
+For example, errors resulting from 404 errors, as well as several other types of errors, are not written to your log files.
+You may add other error types to this array as needed:

     /**
-     * A list of the exception types that should not be reported.
+     * A list of the error types that should not be logged.
      *
      * @var array
      */